 If you are topping with Meringue:

-- Once you have your coconut cream filling poured into the crust, beat the egg whites until fluffy.
+- Once you have your pie filling poured into the crust: Whip the egg whites on high speed of an electric mixer using your whisk attachment until fluffy.

 - Once stiff peaks form, spread the meringue over the top of your pie filling being careful to seal it to the edges.

-- Let sit on the counter at room temperature for an hour then refrigerate for at least 2 hours or until the pie filling is set well.
+- Let sit on the counter for an hour then refrigerate for at least 2 hours or until the pie filling is set well.

 Old-Fashioned Coconut Cream Pie